 Many people write in to tell me that they wear their fitbit in the pool or shower every day, or even that they washed it in the washing machine and it was totally fine.
 Which…is awesome and if you are one of those people, then I'm so glad you are one of the lucky ones!

 However according to Fitbit's own website, their standard trackers are really water-resistant or splash proof and not meant for regular immersion in water, such as swimming and showering.
-UPDATE: Fitbit Flex 2 is now the only Fitbit model sold directly by Fitbit that is Swim Proof.

 Otherwise you will see they are not waterproof.
 For example, at the very bottom of the Fitbit Surge Specs page fitbit says, “Surge has been tested up to 5 ATM meaning it is sweat, rain and splash proof.
 However, the device is not swim proof.
 We also recommend taking Surge off before showering because, as with any wearable device, it’s best for your skin if the band stays dry and clean.”